1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 The user service is at the heart of 1Backend, managing users, tokens, organizations, permissions and more.
 Each service and human on an 1Backend network has an account in the `User Svc`.

 > This page provides a high-level overview of `User Svc`.
 For detailed information, refer to the [User Svc API documentation](/docs/1backend/login).

+User Svc supports multitenancy: while users are shared globally, tokens, organizations, permits, enrollments, and memberships are isolated by an "app" field.
+This approach allows a single 1Backend instance to securely support multiple web applications.

+> Note: Not all services included with 1Backend may support multitenancy.
+Please refer to the documentation for details and look for the tag `multitenant`.

 ## Glossary